jduffield65/Isca/docs/Isca/getting_started.md

 There will be a folder for each month e.g. `run0003` will contain the data for the third month.

-There will also be a folder titled `console_output`.
+If *Slurm* is used, there will also be a folder titled `console_output`.
 This which will contain a file titled `error1.txt` containing all the stuff *Isca* printed to the console for the job starting on month 1, as well as a file titled `time1.txt`, which contains the time taken for that job to run.
 If the experiment was split over multiple jobs, there will be multiple `error.txt` and `time.txt` files, each indexed with the month that they started on.